Continuation strategies to mitigate convergence to low-performing local optima in topology optimization of sound transmission loss: Investigation of strategies for finding a high-performing optimum

-Regarding the fourth and final criterion, computation time, theoretically none of the strategies incur a much higher computational cost per iteration.\ Furthermore, \Cref{fig:gmin_niters} shows that, except for some outliers due to a low number of samples, the number of optimization iterations is always comparable to the baseline. \ This number tends to increase linearly with the frequency.\ There is no immediate explanation for this behavior, but it is hypothesized that the larger modal density yields more low-performing local optima that the optimizer must travel around. \\
+Regarding the fourth and final criterion, computation time, theoretically none of the strategies incur a much higher computational cost per iteration.\ Furthermore, \Cref{fig:gmin_niters} shows that, except for some outliers due to a low number of samples, the number of optimization iterations is always comparable to the baseline. \